zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 :::note**Notes:**
 * When calling the login endpoint with basic authentication credentials as well as with client certificate, the basic authentication credentials take precedence and client certificate is ignored.

-* If you are calling specific endpoint on one of the onboarded services, API Mediation Layer ignores Basic authentication.
+* If you are calling a specific endpoint on one of the onboarded services, API Mediation Layer ignores Basic authentication.
 In this case, the Basic authentication is not part of the authenticated request.
 :::

 ## How the Gateway resolves authentication